 Integrate different systems both within an organization and beyond

 The UltraESB is a Free and Open Source Enterprise Service Bus that facilitates the integration of different systems; both within an organization and beyond.
-Integration is facilitated via "messages" which maybe over one of many transports, such as;
+Integration is facilitated via "messages" which maybe received or transmitted over one of many transports, such as;

 - HTTP/S - Hypertext Transfer Protocol / HTTP-SSL

 - TCP - Transmission Control Protocol

 - MLLP/S - Minimal Lower Layer Protocol (used by HL7) / MLLP-Secure